-The Chamber will continue to approach the work of serving and advancing the business interests of Greater Chapel Hill-Carrboro through the implementation of three key initiatives outlined below.
-Each initiative will be executed and supported alongside the public and private investor community and local community partners.
+The Campaign builds on The Chamber's work of serving and advancing the business interests of Greater Chapel Hill-Carrboro through the implementation of three key initiatives outlined below.
+Each initiative will be executed and supported alongside the public and private investors and local community partners.